friesalafrancais/dirENUM/README.md

 # dirENUM
-A python script that utilizes requests to discover directories/pages.
+A python script that utilizes requests and a wordlist to discover directories/pages.

+*Intended for Unix-like systems utilizing ANSI escape codes for colored text, output will look off on Windows but should maintain functionality.*

 Libraries: